 More striking, though, than the increase in its licensed captives, has been the huge jump in the amount of business Michigan captives are doing.

-In 2019, Michigan captives racked up $2.2 billion in gross written premiums, according to state captive regulators.
+In 2020, Michigan captives racked up more than $2.2 billion in gross written premiums, according to state captive regulators.
 By contrast, as recently as 2015, captives' gross written premiums were less than $100 million.

 Michigan captive regulators say the state has several attractions for captive sponsors.
 "We are a progressive, business-centered domicile with well-reasoned regulation," said Dennis Dawis, a captive specialist at the Michigan Department of Insurance and Financial Services' Office of Insurance Evaluation in Lansing.